WilliamMarti/CCNA/CCNA/IPv6/IPv6.md

 1. Private addresses, cannot be used over the Internet
 2. Don't need to be globally unique (should be)
 3. Uses block FC00::/7
+4. First 7 bits 1111110
-4. Later update required 8th bit set to 1, so first 2x digits must be **FD**
+5. Later update required 8th bit set to 1, so first 2x digits must be **FD**

 FD45:93AC:8A8F:0001:0000:0000:0001/64